SonaHJ/APITestAction/README.md

 ## Pre requisites

 1. Create a github repository
-2. Create a folder named ".github" in the root of the repository
+2. Create a folder named ".github/workflows" in the root of the repository
-3. Create a folder named "workflows" inside the ".github" folder.
-5. Create a .yml file with any name , inside the "workflow" folder and you need to code as following example in that yml file
+3. Create a .yml file with any name, inside the ".github/workflows" folder and you need to code as detailed below in that yml file

 ## Example usage

 ```yaml